servicetick/mobile-sdk-android/docs/basic_usage_kotlin.md

 ```

 ## Manually triggering a survey
-You can manually trigger your survey from either an Activity or fragment, the only parameter required is how you want the survey "presenting".
-This tells the SDK to start an new activity or return a fragment for you to add to your `FragmentManager`
+You can manually trigger your survey from either an `Activity` or `Fragment`, the only parameter required is how you want the survey "presenting".
+This tells the SDK to start an new activity or return a `Fragment` for you to add to your `FragmentManager`

 ### Starting a new Activity